 Kevin Nelms: That’s right.

-The Importance of Understanding Ducks’ Behavior in Different Habitats.
+Understanding Ducks’ Behavior in Different Habitats

 Getting back to that emergent marsh for example, you just covered a lot of habitat types and life cycle requirements and it all makes perfect sense throughout a lot of regions in America, right here in the Mississippi Delta, you talk about flooded timber, you talk about shrub scrub, you talk about emergent marsh, you talk about open water.